Aceinna/docs_openrtk/algorithms/Sensors.rst

 The magnetic field vector, |bVec|, may be corrupted by hard and soft-iron sources present in the system in which the part is installed.
-These effects (hard and soft-iron values) can be estimated by performing a “magnetic-alignment”\ [#magAlign]_ procedure once installed in the end-user’s system.
-The equations relating the hard and soft-iron effects\ [#ironEffects]_ on the measured magnetic field is:
+Hard and soft-iron effects can be estimated by performing a “magnetic-alignment”\ [#magAlign]_ procedure once installed in the end-user’s system.
+The equations relating the hard and soft-iron effects\ [#ironEffects]_ on the measured magnetic field
+is:

 .. math::